DW01/traktor-docs/engine/networking.md

 ## Best Practices

 **Choose the right protocol.** UDP for real-time gameplay, TCP for reliable data.
-Don't use TCP for player movement—latency stacks up.
+Don't use TCP for player movement.
+Latency stacks up.

 **Minimize bandwidth.** Send only what changed.
 Quantize values.
 Compress data.
 Bandwidth is precious.